 Accumulating floating point values through the repeated addition of values, particularly relatively small values, can provide unexpected results.
 Using an accumulated value to terminate a loop can result in an unexpected number of iterations.
 Rounding and truncation can cause tests of floating-point numbers against other values to yield unexpected results.
 Another cause of floating point errors is reliance upon comparisons of floating point values or the comparison of a floating point value with zero.
 Tests of equality or inequality can vary due to rounding or truncation errors, which may propagate far from the operation of origin.
 Even comparisons of constants may fail when a different rounding mode was employed by the compiler and by the application.
 Differences in magnitudes of floating-point numbers can result in no change of a very large floating-point number when a relatively small number is added to or subtracted from it.

 Manipulating bits in floating-point numbers is also very implementation dependent.
-Typically special representations are specified for positive and negative zero and infinity.
+Typically special representations are specified for positive and negative zero; infinity and subnormal numbers very close to zero.
 Relying on a particular bit representation is inherently problematic, especially when a new compiler is introduced or the code is reused on another platform.
 The uncertainties arising from floating-point can be divided into uncertainty about the actual bit representation of a given value (such as, big-endian or little-endian) and the uncertainty arising from the rounding of arithmetic operations (for example, the accumulation of errors when imprecise floating-point values are used as loop indices).

+Decimal floating point numbers are available on some hardware and are being standardized in IEC xxx (IEEE 754).
+Decimal floating point numbers provide exact representation for common numbers used in iterative algorithms, such as repeatedly adding 0.001 to number.
+Because they differ from binary, much of the mechanism associated with decimal floating point have very different performance and timing characteristics than binary floating point and integer operations.
+This can result in timing faults in time-dependent code, and can result in different calculations than would result from traditional floating point.

+Implementations (libraries) for different precisions are often implemented in the highest precision.
+This can yield different results in algorithms such as exponentiation than if the programmer had performed the calculation in a local scope.

+Floating point systems have more than one rounding mode.
+Round to the nearest even number is the default for almost all implementations.
+Repeatedly rounding iterative calculations towards zero or away from zero can result in a loss of precision, and can cause unexpected behaviours in code that is sensitive to (what?).

+Floating point min and max can return an arbitrary sign when both parameters are zero (and of different sign).
+Tests that use the sign of a number rather than its relationship to zero can return unexpected results.

 6.4.4 Applicable language characteristics